smallstep/certificates/docs/questions.md

 start with a manual identity proofing mechanism and move to a more sophisticated automated method as your system grows.

+## What are the security risks of exposing the OAuth Client Secret in the output of `step ca provisioner list`?

+It would be nice if we could have the CA operate as an OAuth confidential client, keeping the client secret private and redirecting back to the CA instead of to loopback.
+But, to be clear, this is not an abuse of the OAuth spec.
+The way this was implemented in step, as an OAuth native application using a public client, is standard, was intentional, (mostly) conforms to best current practices, and the flow we're using is widely used in practice.
+A confidential client is (strictly?) more secure.
+But a public client that redirects to loopback isn’t a significant security risk under a normal threat model.

+### The current flow
+The advantage of the current flow is that it’s more general purpose.
+For example, `step oauth` works without any additional infrastructure.
+An issued access token can be used from the command line, and OIDC identity tokens can be safely used to authenticate to remote services (including remote services that
+        don’t speak OAuth OIDC, or don’t even speak HTTP, but can validate a JWT). `step-ca` is one example of a remote service that can authenticate step users via OIDC identity token.
+You can also use `step crypto jwt verify` to authenticate using OIDC at the command line.

+The particular details of the OAuth flow we selected has pros & cons, as does any flow.
+The relevant security risks are:

+1. Since the OAuth access token isn’t issued directly to a remote server (e.g., `step-ca`), remote servers can’t safely use the issued access tokens without significant care.
+If they did, an attacker might be able to maliciously trick the remote server into using an access token that was issued to a different client.

+2. The redirect back from the OAuth authorization server to the client can be intercepted by another process running on the local machine.
+This isn’t really necessary though, because...

+3. The `client_secret` is public, so anyone can initiate (and complete) an OAuth flow using our client (but it will always redirect back to 127.0.0.1).

+The first threat is moot since we don't actually use the access token for anything when we're connecting to `step-ca`.
+Unfortunately there's no way to not get an access token.
+So we just ignore it.

+Note that it *is* safe to use the access token from the command line to access resources at a remote API.
+For example, it’s safe to user `step oauth` to obtain an OAuth access token from Google and use it to access Google’s APIs in a bash script.

+More generally, access tokens are for accessing resources (authorization) and are not useful for authenticating a user since they're not audience-addressed.
+If you and I both have a Google OAuth client, I could get Alice to OAuth into my app and use the issued access token to masquerade as Alice to you.
+But OIDC identity tokens are audience-addressed.
+An identity token is a JWT with the `client_id` baked in as the `aud` (audience) parameter.
+As long as clients check this parameter (which `step-ca` does) they're not susceptible to this attack.
+In fact, OIDC identity tokens were designed and developed precisely to solve this problem.

+So it's completely safe for one entity to obtain an *identity token* from an IdP on behalf of a user and use it to authenticate to another entity (like `step`
+        does).
+That's exactly the use case OIDC was designed to support.

+The second and third threats are related.
+They involve a malicious attempt to initiate an OAuth OIDC flow using our client credentials.
+There's a lot of analysis we could do here comparing this situation to a non-native (e.g., *web*) client and to other flows (e.g., the *implicit flow*, which also makes the client secret public).
+Skipping that detail, we know two things for sure:

+1. OAuth flows generally require user consent to complete (e.g., a user has to "approve" an application's authentication / authorization request)

+2. An OAuth flow initiated using our client will always redirect back to 127.0.0.1

+So a malicious attacker trying to obtain an *identity token* needs two things:

+1. They need to get user consent to complete an OAuth flow
+2. They need to have local access to the user's machine

+This is already a pretty high bar.
+It’s worth noting, however, that the first part is *much* easier if the user is already logged in and the identity provider is configured to not require consent (i.e., the OAuth flow is automatically
+        completed without the user having to click any buttons).
+Okta seems to do this for some applications by default.

+It's also worth noting that a process with local access could probably obtain an access/identity token for a *confidential client* without knowing the client secret.
+That's the main reason I don't think the flow we're using has a meaningful security impact under most threat models.
+The biggest difference is that attacking a confidential client would probably require privileged (root)
+    access, whereas our flow could be attacked by an unprivileged process.
+But the fruit of our OAuth flow — the SSH certificate — is also available for use by an unprivileged process running locally via the `ssh-agent`.
+So the only thing possibly gained is the ability to exfiltrate.

+### Stuff we should consider doing
+There are at least three OAuth features that are relevant to this discussion.
+Two have already been mentioned:

+1. OAuth *public clients* for *native applications* can be (er, are *supposed* to be) created without a client secret

+2. Proof Key for Code Exchange (PKCE) helps ensure that the process requesting the access token / identity token is the same process that initiated the flow

+The first feature, clients without secrets, is mostly cosmetic.
+There's no real difference between a public secret and no secret, except that it's confusing to have something called a "secret" that's not actually secret.
+(Caveat: IdPs that support "native applications" without secrets typically enforce other rules for these clients — they often require PKCE and might not issue a renew token, for example.
+But these features can often be turned on/of for other client types, too.)

+The reason we don't assume a *public client* without a secret is that, unfortunately, not all IdPs support them.
+Significantly, Google does not.
+In fact, gcloud (Google Cloud's CLI tool) uses OAuth OIDC and uses the exact same technique we're using.
+If you look at the source you'll find their "NOTSOSECRET" All of that said, we should support "native clients" without secrets at some point.

+We should also implement Proof Key for Code Exchange (PKCE).
+This has been on our backlog for a while, and it's actually really simple and useful.
+It's definitely low-hanging fruit.
+Before initiating the OAuth flow your client generates a random number.
+It hashes that number and passes the hash to the IdP as part of the authorization request (the URL that users are sent to for
+        login).
+After authenticating and consenting, when the user is redirected back to the client, the client makes a request to the IdP to get an access token & identity token.
+In *that* request the client must include the *unhashed* random number.
+The IdP re-hashes it and compares it to the value it received in the authorization request.
+If they match, the IdP can be certain that the entity making the access token request is the same entity that initiated the flow.
+In other words, the request has not been intercepted by some malicious intermediary.

+The last hardening mechanism to be aware of are the `acr` and `amr` parameters.
+Basically, when the OAuth flow is initiated the client can request that the IdP require consent, do 2FA, and a bunch of other stuff.
+The issued identity token includes parameters to indicate that these processes did, indeed, occur.
+Leveraging this mechanism one could configure `step-ca` to check these parameters and be sure that users have consented and undergone a 2FA presence check (e.g.,
+        tapped a security token).
+Unfortunately, like a bunch of other optional OAuth features, many IdPs (*cough* Google *cough*) don't support this stuff.

+### Summary

+Implementing PKCE should be our highest priority item.
+Support for "native" clients without secrets would also be nice.
+Forcing 2FA & consent via `acr` & `amr` is also a good idea.
+Support for non-native clients that redirect back to the CA, and where the secret is *actually* secret, would also be nice.
+But it's a bigger architectural change and the security implications aren't actually that severe.

 ## I already have PKI in place.
 Can I use this with my own root certificate?

 Yes.
 There's a easy way, and a longer but more secure way to do this.